carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 > - Do you suspect that some parts of your code may not be working as you want them to?
 > - Do you feel that you are losing control about how your code is growing?
 >
+> If your answer to any of the previous questions is yes, stay with us.
+> You may not know it yet, but software packaging can make your life easier.
+>
 > Can anyone give an example of these things happening to them in their work?
-If your answer to any of the previous questions is yes, stay with us.
-> You may not know it yet, but software packaging can make your life easier.
 {: .discussion}

 > ## Prerequisites